aryx/principia-softwarica/README.md

 ![Plan 9 running under QEMU: rio windowing system with shell, compiler, networking, and graphics](docs/pics/plan9-2.png)

+See this <a href="https://www.youtube.com/watch?v=blVTDhr4QN8">video</a> for a presentation of the project.

 ## About Plan 9

 Plan 9 is an operating system considered by many to be the successor